stanford-futuredata/equivariant-transformers/README.md

 Equivariant Transformer (ET) layers are image-to-image mappings that incorporate prior knowledge on invariances with respect to continuous transformations of images.

+More details can be found in the paper: https://arxiv.org/abs/1901.11399

 ## Requirements

 - python >=3.6